Ferrous metallurgy: Blast furnace

 The preferred method of iron production in Europe until the development of the puddling process in 1783–84.
 Cast iron development lagged in Europe because wrought iron was the desired product and the intermediate step of producing cast iron involved an expensive blast furnace and further refining of pig iron to cast iron, which then required a labor and capital intensive conversion to wrought iron.

 Through a good portion of the Middle Ages, in Western Europe, iron was still being made by the working of iron blooms into wrought iron.
-Some of the earliest casting of iron in Europe occurred in Sweden, in two sites, Lapphyttan and Vinarhyttan, between 1150 and 1350.
-Some scholars have speculated the practice followed the Mongols across Russia to these sites, but there is no clear proof of this hypothesis, and it would certainly not explain the pre-Mongol datings of many of these iron-production centres.
-In any event, by the late 14th century, a market for cast iron goods began to form, as a demand developed for cast iron cannonballs.
+Some of the earliest casting of iron in Europe occurred in Sweden, in two sites, Lapphyttan and Vinarhyttan, between 1150 and 1250.

+Whether the European blast furnaces that appeared in Sweden, Germany, and Italy in the 12th and 13th centuries developed independently or ultimately derived from earlier Chinese technology remains uncertain.
+Both possibilities have been proposed, but direct evidence demonstrating transmission across Eurasia is lacking.